einsteinpy/blog.einsteinpy.org/_posts/2019-04-21-Selection-in-SOCIS-2019.md

 We express our gratitude the the open source community, for helping us remain passionate towards our initiative, and we look forward to apply for GSoC next year.

 Gracias & Adiós.
-Hope to see open-source enthuiasts(you) in large numbers.
+Hope to see open-source enthusiasts(you) in large numbers.